 (payload length [in bytes] * 8 [bits]) + 2 parity bits

 Thus, a typical message lengths is 34 bits (for 4-byte card numbers).
-The device settings form in BALTECH ConfigEditor supports up to 58 bits (for 7-byte card numbers).
+The host interface component in BALTECH ConfigEditor supports up to 58 bits (for 7-byte card numbers).

 For raw binary frames without parity bits, this value can be set to any bit length.
 However, don't expect such frames to be supported by all controllers.